TanStack/query/README.md

 ## Invalidate and Refetch Queries from Mutations

 When a mutation succeeds, it's likely that other queries in your application need to update.
-Where other libraries that use normalized caches would attempt to update locale queries with the new data imperatively, React Query helps you avoids the manual labor that comes with maintaining normalized caches and instead prescribes **atomic updates and refetching** instead of direct cache manipulation.
+Where other libraries that use normalized caches would attempt to update local queries with the new data imperatively, React Query helps you to avoid the manual labor that comes with maintaining normalized caches and instead prescribes **atomic updates and refetching** instead of direct cache manipulation.

 For example, assume we have a mutation to post a new todo: